-At the heart of this statement are the agency's core values of respect, integrity and dedication.
-The department adheres to guiding principles that outline how the agency and its employees conduct business.
+At the heart of this statement are the agency's core values of respect, integrity, and dedication.
+DAODAS adheres to guiding principles that outline how the agency and its employees conduct business.
 Among others, these principles include:

-- the belief that addiction is a preventable and treatable disease and that DAODAS must provide statewide leadership on all substance use and addiction issues; - the citizen-client is the priority; - DAODAS will work collaboratively with both public and private providers of substance abuse services; and - DAODAS will collaborate more effectively with other state agencies to achieve positive outcomes for common citizen-clients.
+- the belief that addiction is a primary and chronic disease that is preventable and treatable; - the understanding that the individual client is the priority; - DAODAS' commitment to providing statewide leadership on all substance use and addiction issues; - DAODAS' willingness to work collaboratively with both public and private providers of substance abuse services, as well as universal healthcare providers; and - DAODAS' commitment to collaborate more effectively to achieve positive health outcomes for South Carolinians who may be involved in multiple healthcare systems.